datarobot/datarobot-user-models/custom_model_runner/README.md

 `drum score --code-dir ./model/ --input ./testfile.csv`

+#### Additional model code dependencies
+Code dir may contain a `requirements.txt` file, listing dependency packages which are required by code.
+Only Python and R models are supported.

+**Format of requirements.txt file**
+* for Python: pip requrements file format
+* for R: a package per line

+DRUM will attempt to install dependencies only when running with [`--docker`](#docker) option.

 ### Model template generation
 <a name="new"></a>
 DRUM can help you to generate a code folder template with the `custom` file described above.